 Yes, they are the same thing you find in your web page spam box: bulk unsolicited and unwanted comments and messages.
 More often than not, they are harmless if you don’t respond to them.
 But sometimes, they can be malicious, especially those left by bots on your website to create backlinks.

 If your customers open them, they might be infected with malware.
-Not to mention, they are an eyesore and could potentially turn away potential customers.
+They are also an eyesore and could potentially turn away potential customers.

 Lastly, it’s worth noting that if Google crawlers detect that your website contains malicious URLs, they can penalise or even blacklist your site for featuring spam.
 This can drastically lower your SEO ratings.